A novel probe of bubble size statistics and time scales of the epoch of reionization using the contour Minkowski Tensor: Contour Minkowski Tensor for reionization fields

-Next we focus on the shape parameter $\beta$.
-In Fig.~(\ref{fig:pdf_beta}) we plot its PDF for $x_{\rm HI}$ and $\delta T_b$, for the same redshifts and smoothing scales as in Fig.~(\ref{fig:pdf_lambda}).
-All the PDFs drop sharply away from $\beta=1$, implying that exactly spherical bubbles are improbable, as seen also for $\lambda_{1,2}$.
-In the top panels of the first and second columns showing $z=18.23,\ 14.32$ and $9.04$, we can see that the peaks of the PDF shift towards lower values of $\beta$.
-This means that the mean bubble shape becomes more anisotropic from high redshifts towards lower redshifts.
-This indicates that the EoR is in the regime $\ell_{\rm bub} \simeq \ell_{\rm eff}$ when ionized bubbles have started merging and hence their shape anisotropy is increasing.
-In the bottom panels for $x_{\rm HI}$ showing $z=9.04,\ 7.40$ and $6.46$, we can see that the PDFs shift back to higher values of $\beta$.
-This means that the EoR has reached the regime of $\ell_{\rm bub}>\ell_{\rm eff}$ during which the bubbles are becoming less anisotropic.
-The turn over takes place around $z\sim 9$, which corresponds to the mean ionization fraction value $\bar{x}_{\rm HI}\sim 0.5$, as seen from the plot of $\bar{x}_{\rm HI}$ in Fig.~(1).
-The third and fourth columns of Fig.~(\ref{fig:pdf_beta}) show the PDFs of $\delta T_b$.
-We can see that for higher redshifts $z>14$ the behaviour is different, while for $z<14$ the behaviour follows that of $x_{\rm HI}$.
+In Fig.~(\ref{fig:pdf_beta}) we show the PDFs of $\beta$ for $x_{\rm HI}$ (left) and $\delta T_b$ (right), for the same redshifts and smoothing scale as in Fig.~(\ref{fig:pdf_lambda}).
+All the PDFs tend to zero as $\beta\rightarrow 1$, implying that exactly isotropic structures are improbable.
+In the top left panel for $x_{\rm HI}$ we can see that the peaks of the PDFs shift towards lower values of $\beta$ as the redshift decreases.
+This reflects the fact that the mean shape of ionized bubbles becomes more anisotropic, as explained in section 4.1.
+Then in the bottom left panel we see that the peaks of the PDFs again shift back to higher values of $\beta$ as the redshift decreases, and the turn over takes place around $z\sim z_{\rm 0.5}$.
+The PDFs of $\delta T_b$ on the right again trace those of $x_{\rm HI}$ for lower redshifts and differ for higher redshifts.